oracle/docker-images/OracleGoldenGate/README.md

 - `oracle/goldengate-microservices:12.3.0.1.0`

 #### Changing the Base Image
 By default, the base image used when building Oracle GoldenGate Docker images is `container-registry.oracle.com/database/instantclient:12.2.0.1`.
-This value can be changed by setting the environment variable `BASE_IMAGE` when executing the `buildDockerImage.sh` script.
+This value can be changed by setting the environment variable `BASE_IMAGE` when executing the `dockerBuild.sh` script.
 For example:

-    BASE_IMAGE="container-registry.oracle.com/database/enterprise" ./buildDockerImage.sh ~/Downloads/fbo_ggs_Linux_x64_shiphome.zip
+    BASE_IMAGE="container-registry.oracle.com/database/enterprise" ./dockerBuild.sh ~/Downloads/fbo_ggs_Linux_x64_shiphome.zip

 ### Running Oracle GoldenGate in a Docker container